Hawks beat Wolves 127-120 as teams brace for roster shifts

 TIP-INS

-Hawks: Pierce said Capela probably will not join the team on its current road trip. … Young had his 12th game with at least 30 points and 10 assists, tying for the league lead. … PG Jeff Teague and and G Treveon Graham returned to Minnesota for the first time since being traded on Jan.
+Hawks: Young had his 12th game with at least 30 points and 10 assists, tying for the league lead. … PG Jeff Teague and and G Treveon Graham returned to Minnesota for the first time since being traded on Jan.
 16 in exchange for Allen Crabbe.
-Teague scored nine points and had an impressive block on Jordan McLaughlin during a fast-break. … Bruno Fernando left the game with a strained left calf.
+Teague scored nine points and had an impressive block on Jordan McLaughlin during a fast-break. .
+Bruno Fernando left the game with a strained left calf.

 UP NEXT